ctc-oss/fapolicy-analyzer/README.md

 dnf copr enable ctc-oss/fapolicy-analyzer
 ```

-### Copr EPEL builds
+### Copr Release builds

-EPEL releases of the Policy Analyzer are available from Copr and can be installed with the normal process
+Releases packages of the Policy Analyzer are generally available from Copr a week before being available from Fedora.

+The Policy Analyzer can be installed from the ctc-oss repository with the normal process

 `dnf install fapolicy-analyzer`